johnrudge/genius_star/README.md

 [Run the solver now!](https://geniusstar.johnrudge.com)

 This is a simple python solver for [The Genius Star](https://www.happypuzzle.co.uk/word-maths-and-shape-games/the-genius-star), a tiling puzzle made by the Happy Puzzle Company.
-The game involves tiling a star-shaped grid of triangles with a set of irregular pieces.
+The game involves tiling a star-shaped grid of triangles with a set of [polyiamond](https://en.wikipedia.org/wiki/Polyiamond) pieces.
 Seven dice are rolled to indicate certain triangles which are blocked, and the other pieces must be fitted around these blocks.
 The tiling problem can be cast as an [exact cover problem](https://en.wikipedia.org/wiki/Exact_cover) and the code here uses the python [exact-cover package](https://github.com/jwg4/exact_cover) to do the solving.
+A good introduction to the theory behind the solver algorithm can be found in [Donald Knuth's paper](https://arxiv.org/abs/cs/0011047v1).

 ## Requirements

-The code requires python 3 with the `numpy`, `matplotlib`, and `exact-cover` packages.
+The code requires python 3.8 or higher with the `numpy`, `matplotlib`, and `exact-cover` packages.
 The GUI requires the `nicegui` package.

 ## Example usage